palemre/rap-project-h2-t1/readme.md

 # L'Histoire du Rap

 L'Histoire du Rap :fr: is a project leaded by HETIC students (a well-known french web school), within no more than 10 days.
 This project have been done as a subject to reflexion on History.
 According to the creator's, history's problem is how it is learned and accessed.
-That's why they chose one specific historical subject, rap music, and delayed rap's history through an immersive website.
+That's why we chose one specific historical subject, rap music, and delayed rap's history through an immersive website.

 ## Getting Started

-Be ready to revive rap's history through this website.
+:arrow_right: Be ready to revive rap's history through this website.
 No specific action needed, just open index.html in a web browser supporting HTML, CSS & Javascript.

 ### Prerequisites

-A web browser supporting HTML, CSS & JS.
+:heavy_check_mark: A web browser supporting HTML, CSS & JS.

 ### Installing